After School Academy

 Student Council

-Sponsor/Advisor: J. Macias
+Sponsor/Advisor: Jennifer Macias

 Grade Level: 9th to 12th